Camallera Sound Walk

 Terminalia – Festival of Psychogeography site

 Incidentally, Terminalia is also a tree genus (upwards of 200 species) including the Terminalia catappa.
 Found in Madagascar, tropical and subtropical Asia and the Pacific (http://powo.science.kew.org/taxon/171034-1), the leaves are to be found at the very end – terminus – of the branches.
-Types of the tree (bark) are used in Ayurvedic medicine to treat heart conditions and diarrhoea.
+Types of this tree (bark) are used in Ayurvedic medicine to treat heart conditions and diarrhoea.

 Indian almond courtesy of https://www.britannica.com/plant/Terminalia-plant